Alfredo Bowman: Legacy

 In 2018, African-American rapper Nipsey Hussle stated he was planning on creating a documentary about Bowman.
 Hussle was later murdered in 2019 by an acquaintance.
 Law enforcement have found no link between Hussle's death and Bowman.

-Rapper Kendrick Lamar references "Dr. Sebi" by name in the lyrics to the song "Worldwide Steppers" from his 2022 album Mr. Morale & the Big Steppers.
+Rapper Kendrick Lamar mentions Dr. Sebi in the lyrics to the song "Worldwide Steppers" from his 2022 album Mr. Morale & the Big Steppers.